BIGPOOLOVER/PooHax/README.md

 # scripts
-I'm dumb and currently learning lua, most of these scripts are only tests
+I'm dumb and currently learning lua, most of these scripts are tests and probably wont work well.